Dabolus/polymer3-webpack-starter-kit/README.md

 - Shared styles and custom iconset, just like the original [PSK](https://github.com/Polymer/polymer-starter-kit)
 - Automatic service worker generation using [Workbox](https://github.com/GoogleChrome/workbox)
 - [Webpack 4](https://webpack.js.org) to bundle 'em all!
+- Basic [Firebase](https://firebase.google.com/) configuration to allow easy deployment out of the box

 ### Preview
 You can see an online preview of the project on my [Github Pages](https://dabolus.github.io/polymer3-webpack-starter-kit/).